-I came to Amazee Labs with a background in both startups and corporate business to help the company realize their vision of sustainable growth on its continued journey to become a leading global open-source agency.
+I came to Amazee Labs with a background in both startups and corporate business to help the company realize their vision of sustainable growth on its continued journey to become a leading global open-source web development agency.
 Seven weeks after starting my position, I became not only the CEO of Amazee Labs Zurich, but of our branches in Cape Town, London, and Austin.
 Or as I like to see it, the captain of our global fleet of ships.

 Every workday is different, with unique challenges and areas that need my attention.
 In addition to making sure everything is ship-shape, it’s my role to make sure the entire fleet is heading in the right direction at a sustainable speed while adjusting for changing conditions.
 Here are some of the most important things I’ve learned.

 Just as I could never sail a group of boats alone, my role as CEO is often to give my savvy team everything they need to perform their roles and exercise their expertise, as well as making sure all our efforts are working towards our goals.
 Sometimes this might mean looking at the fleet as a whole, charting where we are and where we’re going, or jumping into a particular team to support, review and help out.

 While speed and reaching your goals are important, managing a crew of twenty is different from managing a team of fifty, and creating the support and structure to grow is just as important as charting out your ideal path.

 Finding the right people is a huge part of determining where you can go ...

 Challenges can be large and external, or small and internal and the two are often related.
 Adding a new client or project can be thought of as adding a destination to our voyage, and affects decisions such as the distribution of resources or hiring extra hands.
 Finding the right people is a huge part of determining where you can go, and this has been reflected in the past couple years by building out our management team to include both veteran sailors and fresh talent.
 I’m happy to report that today our teams are helmed by highly-skilled experts all over the world.